BohnChen/Algorithm/README.md

 # Find Minimum  Sub Array Length 2022-03-24 23:05
 Using Slide window to find it, remember that it is a serias of elements in a row.

+# Spiral Matrix 2022-03-25 22:51
+It is important to find the fix conditions in circle.R D L U is the fix conditions here.